Step By Step

 Helping WV families grow their own food supply!

-Since 2011, Step by Step's Grow Appalachia program has helped more than X00 Lincoln and Logan County families grow their own food supply, free of charge!
+Since 2011, Step by Step's Grow Appalachia program has helped more than 200 Lincoln and Logan County gardeners grow their own food supply, free of charge!

-It's free!
-People who participate learn how - in six workshops - to grow healthy plants without using pesticides.
+People who participate learn how to grow healthy plants without using pesticides.
 They learn about companion planting, succession planting and crop rotation.
 Start in February, end in October.

 People who participate agree to do four things:

 Attend planned workshops in spring, summer and fall.